Communicating Progress with Parents (Clear, Warm & Actionable)

 communicating progress with parents showing a preschool teacher explaining a child's report card to parents in a classroom

-• Be kind: start with strength; add one next step.
+• Be kind: Start with a strength before sharing the next step.

 (1/7)